Nevada (Binnie novel): Publication history

-Nevada was originally released by Topside Press in 2013.
-In June 2021 it was announced that Nevada would be reissued in Fall 2022 by MCD Books' FSG Originals due to its enduring popularity.
-Later that summer Binnie retweeted that Nevada would be published in June 2022 by Picador, making it available in the UK for the first time.
+In June 2021, it was announced that Nevada would be reissued in the fall of 2022 by MCD Books' FSG Originals due to its enduring popularity.
+Later that summer, Binnie retweeted that the book would be published in June 2022 by Picador, making it available in the UK for the first time.
+On August 24, 2023, French publisher Gallimard published a French language translation of Nevada.